lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 Vulkan is a new low level API released February 2016 by the Khronos Group that maps directly to the design of modern GPUs.
 OpenGL was designed in 1992 when GPUs were far more simple, but since then they have become programmable computational units of their own with a focus on throughput over latency.

 I've prepared a [demo](http://github.com/alaingalvan/raw-vulkan-app), inside you'll find platform specific instructions on how to build it.
-For the sake of brevity I've avoided including some things like listening to window events, etc. We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.
+For the sake of brevity I've avoided including some things like listening to window events, cross platform compilation, etc. We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.

+## Overview

+In this application we will need to do the following:

+1. Create a **Vulkan Instance** to access inner functions of the Vulkan API.

+2. Pick the best **Physical Device** from every device that supports Vulkan on your machine.

+3. Create a **Logical Device** from your physical device to interface with more Vulkan

+4. Create **OS Window** using OS specific APIs.

+5. Create a **Surface** from your window to serve as the OS interface for Vulkan.

+6. Create a primary **Render Pass** to be used in your swapchain and surface.

+7. Create a **Swapchain** from your logical device.

+8. Create a set of **FrameBuffers** for each image in your swapchain.

+9. Create **Synchronization** primatives like semaphores and fences.

+10. Create a **Command Pool** from your logical device.

+11. Create a **Vertex Buffer** and **Index Buffer** for your geometry.

+12. Compile and load **SPIR-V** shader binary.

+13. Create a **Graphics Pipeline** to represent the entire state of the Graphics Pipeline for that triangle.

+14. Create **Commands** for each command buffer to set the GPU's state.

+15. Use an **Update Loop** to switch between different frames in your swapchain.

 ## Instances